Recently a number of things have come to light together, the combination of which is remarkable.

 - SVI has been seen to rise to hundreds of gigabytes, sometimes taking hours to clear.

-The short-term solution is to clear SVI.
+The short-term step, to get things working, is to clear SVI.
 On a client OS, this is done thus:

 vssadmin delete shadows /all